Interested in linking to "The evolution of plant automation"?

 You may use the Headline, Deck, Byline and URL of this article on your Web site.
 To link to this article, select and copy the HTML code below and paste it on your own Web site.

-Within the process industry, control functions have always existed to help achieve production and product quality targets, reduce manpower requirements, reduce human errors and improve process uptime.
-Those are the duties of the BPCS.
-The duties of the SIS are to protect the people, environment and assets against unsafe conditions.
+Within the process industry, control functions are used to achieve production and product quality targets, reduce manpower requirements, reduce human errors and improve process uptime.

 ControlGlobal.com is exclusively dedicated to the global process automation market.
 We report on developing industry trends, illustrate successful industry applications, and update the basic skills and knowledge base that provide the profession's foundation.